AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 The following major backward-incompatible changes were introduced in the 2.4.7 Adobe Commerce and Magento Open Source releases:

+* New block class for subresource integrity verification
 * Fixes to resolve compatibility issues with Symfony
 * New system configuration for limiting coupon generation
 * New method and an optional parameter for multicoupons